KylerBest/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Attempted creating a new toy, read error, fixed typo

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Compared #update to other working methods, added a json response

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Read error, added route